Introduction to Goto Statement in C

 Advantage and Limitation of the goto statement

 The programmers who use the C language for programming can take leverage of the goto statement while those working in the high-level language cannot as this option is not available in the high-level languages.
-As it is available in C, off course it exists with some of the great advantages that help in making the programming easy.
+As it is available in C, it exists with some of the great advantages that help make the programming easy.
 The goto statement usage is very simple and also very convenient to understand.
-The thing is like, just mention where you want the flow to be jumped and the compiler will make it happen for you.
+The thing is like, just mention where you want the flow to be jumped, and the compiler will make it happen for you.
 Due to its this advantage, it is used by the programmer while developing any program.

-Goto’s statement can be considered as the jumping statement which makes the program flow in the desired manner which leads to getting the expected outcome.
+Goto’s statement can be considered the jumping statement, which makes the program flow in the desired manner, leading to the expected outcome.
 It comes with its own advantages and disadvantages.
-Depending on the size and complexity of the program, it depends on whether it is going to exist there with an advantage or will lead to its limitation.
-It was introduced in the C language with the intention to make the program transfer its control wherever it has to in order to build an efficient operating system.
+Depending on the program’s size and complexity, it depends on whether it is going to exist there with an advantage or will lead to its limitation.
+It was introduced in the C language to make the program transfer its control wherever it has to build an efficient operating system.
 But later on, it was identified that extensive usage of this statement was causing complications in the program.

-When we talk about writing small programs in the C language, it is very helpful to use the goto statement and make the program work in the way you want but when it comes to developing the program that has hundreds and thousands of line, it is not suggested to use the goto statement.
-It will end by making the program way too complicated and the other developers will not be able to understand that.
-What all we need to take care of where we are going to use it in order to make sure that it could be used to make the program simple.
+When we talk about writing small programs in the C language, it is very helpful to use the goto statement and make the program work in the way you want, but when it comes to developing the program that has hundreds and thousands of line, it is not suggested to use the goto statement.
+It will end by making the program way too complicated, and the other developers will not be able to understand that.
+We need to take care of where we are going to use it to make sure that it could be used to make the program simple.

 This is a guide to Goto Statement in C. Here we discuss How does goto statement Works in C with Example, advantage, and limitation.
 You may also look at the following article to learn more –